Hire Financial Analysts

 The Right Fit, Guaranteed

-Once you select your financial analyst, you’ll have a no-risk trial period to ensure they’re the perfect fit.
+Once you select your finance analyst, you’ll have a no-risk trial period to ensure they’re the perfect fit.
 Our matching process has a 98% trial-to-hire rate, so you can rest assured that you’re getting the best fit every time.

 To hire the right financial analyst, it’s important to evaluate a candidate’s experience, technical skills, and communication skills.
 You’ll also want to consider the fit with your particular industry, company, and project.
 Toptal’s rigorous screening process ensures that every member of our network has excellent experience and skills, and our team will match you with the perfect financial analysts for your project.

-At Toptal, we thoroughly screen our financial analysts to ensure we only match you with the highest caliber of talent.
+At Toptal, we thoroughly screen our finance analysts to ensure we only match you with the highest caliber of talent.
 Of the more than 200,000 people who apply to join the Toptal network each year, fewer than 3% make the cut.

 In addition to screening for industry-leading expertise, we also assess candidates’ language and interpersonal skills to ensure that you have a smooth working relationship.

 We make sure that each engagement between you and your financial analyst begins with a trial period of up to two weeks.
 This means that you have time to confirm the engagement will be successful.
 If you’re completely satisfied with the results, we’ll bill you for the time and continue the engagement for as long as you’d like.
 If you’re not completely satisfied, you won’t be billed.
-From there, we can either part ways, or we can provide you with another expert who may be a better fit and with whom we will begin a second, no-risk trial.
+From there, we can either part ways, or we can provide you with another financial analyst who may be a better fit and with whom we will begin a second, no-risk trial.

 How to Hire a Great Financial Analyst

 That can be a tricky proposition as financial analysis has become increasingly refined.
 The number-crunchers of the past are now taking the job title of data scientists.
-Applying the scientific method to finance, they test out different hypotheses, whittle down the data, and reach conclusions for any questions a CEO needs answered.
+Applying the scientific method to finance, they test out different hypotheses, perform data analysis, whittle down the data, and reach conclusions for any questions a CEO needs answered.

 It now takes more than simply having a bachelor’s degree or master’s degree or a certain number of years of experience in the field.
 The skillsets outlined below provide a strong way to test whether a financial analysis candidate can excel and truly offer you that added value.